wuapnjie/PuzzleView/README.md

 mPuzzleView.replace(bitmap);
 ```

-Also you can see the source code of demo, it will tell you how to do.
+Also you can check the source code of the demo for examples of how to use these attributes.

 ### Layout
-The PuzzleView depends on the PuzzleLayout.
-Of course you can custom it.
+The `PuzzleView` depends on the `PuzzleLayout`.
+Of course you can customize it.
 </br>
-if you don't like to custom its layout, you can use the build-in layout.
+If you don't want to customize it's layout, you can just use the default layout.
 </br>
-in this demo's PlaygroundActivity, it shows all the build-in layouts.
+In the demo's `PlaygroundActivity`, it shows all the built-in layouts.
 You can click to see the effect.
 ![](https://github.com/wuapnjie/PuzzleView/blob/master/screenshots/screen2.png)

 ### Custom Layout
-The custom layout also is easy.
-Just extends PuzzleLayout and write layout() method.
+To create a custom layout is also easy.
+Just extend `PuzzleLayout` and override the `layout` method.
 </br>
-In the PuzlleLayout.class, it provides some methods to help you custom.Also you can see the source code in build-in layout to study.
+The `PuzzleLayout` class provides some methods for customization.
+Also you can check the source code of the in-built layouts for guidance / examples.
 ```java
 public class CustomLayout extends PuzzleLayout {